mcollison/Pull-my-leg-request-tutorial/README.md

 What type of cheese is made backwards? ⸮sdrawkcab edam si eseehc fo epyt tahW

 What type of cheese doesn't belong to you?
-N a c h o   c h e e s e
+None that contains the secret ingredient; The secret ingredient is crime.